adamwils32/Render3DScene/README.txt

 operations.
 The primary objective is to illustrate fundamental concepts of 3D graphics programming, such as handling vertices and textures, shader programming, and camera manipulation.

-Notes for Marker(s):
+Notes for User(s):
-- In main.py, .ply and .bmp files are assumed to be stored in a folder called Assignment4Assets for cleaner project structure.
+- In main.py, .ply and .bmp files are assumed to be stored in a folder called RenderSceneAssets for cleaner project structure.
 This is why the assignment was submitted as a .zip instead of just submitting the relevant files.

 OpenGL Setup: